Home page

 Email: elizat2@student.unimelb.edu.au

-Eliza is a PhD candidate in the School of Ecosystem and Forest Sciences.
+Eliza is a PhD candidate in the School of Agriculture, Food and Ecosystem Sciences.
 Her research explores alternative management options to increase the number and diversity of insectivorous birds within forestry plantations and mixed-use landscapes.
-In partnership with PF Olsen and BirdLife Australia, Eliza is developing field experiments to investigate: the benefits of bird diversity in providing pest control and the biodiversity values of commercial forestry plantations.
+In partnership with PF Olsen and BirdLife Australia, Eliza is developing field experiments to investigate the benefits of bird diversity in providing pest control and the biodiversity values of commercial forestry plantations.
 Eliza is also passionate about science communication; you can find her on Twitter (@ElizaKThompson) and Instagram (@elizathompson98).

 Email: lwheeler1@student.unimelb.edu.au